zverok/zverok.github.io/_posts/2020-05-16-ruby-as-apl.md

 # └─────────┘ └─────────┘ └─────────┘
 ```

-Note that what we currently see is a _2 dimensional matrix (3×3)_ of _2-dimensional matrices (5×5)_: inner metrices are wrapped in frames.
+Note that what we currently see is a _2 dimensional matrix (3×3)_ of _2-dimensional matrices (5×5)_: inner matrices are wrapped in frames.

 Now, let's sum them all up: